phnx/sat-commit-framework/README.md

 The available parameters can be seen [here](https://docs.docker.com/engine/reference/commandline/run/).

 ### Manage Target Commit Dependency
-For the runner of type `custom` that supports SATs which compiles the target commits during execution, the required dependencies of the target commits must be installed in the container to enable the compilation process.
+For the runner of type `custom` that supports SASTs which compiles the target commits during execution, the required dependencies of the target commits must be installed in the container to enable the compilation process.
 These dependencies are listed in `Dockerfile` in the following location [`./script/tool/Dockerfile-Base`](./script/tool/Dockerfile-Base).
 User can add or remove the dependencies in the following command:
 ```text
 RUN apt-get -y update && \